AI Sovereignty on Commodity Hardware

 Quality Without Compromise

-The sovereign path doesn't mean inferior AI.
+Going sovereign doesn't mean going inferior.
 RAM-quantized Qwen3.5-397B running on a Mac Studio achieves:

 77.1%